Skip to content

 Programming in DSPy

 Next, define your initial pipeline.
 Can your DSPy program just be a single module or do you need to break it down into a few steps?
 Do you need retrieval or other tools, like a calculator or a calendar API?
 Is there a typical workflow for solving your problem in multiple well-scoped steps, or do you want more open-ended tool use with agents for your task?
-Think about this space but always start simple, perhaps with just a single dspy.ChainOfThought module, then add complexity incrementally based on observations.
+Think about these but start simple, perhaps with just a single dspy.ChainOfThought module, then add complexity incrementally based on observations.

 As you do this, craft and try a handful of examples of the inputs to your program.
 Consider using a powerful LM at this point, or a couple of different LMs, just to understand what's possible.
 Record interesting (both easy and hard) examples you try.
 This will be useful when you are doing evaluation and optimization later.